-Malaria is a threat to life, health and well-being with 229 million people infected worldwide in 2019 and nearly half of the world's population at risk.
-Africa is the region most affected by the disease and continues to carry a disproportionately high share of the global malaria burden.
-In 2019, the region was home to 94% of all malaria cases and deaths.
+Malaria is a threat to life, health and well-being with over 200 million infections and half a million deaths worldwide.
+Nearly half of the world's population is at risk.
+Africa is the region most affected by the disease and continues to carry a disproportionately high share of the global malaria burden with over 90% of malaria cases and deaths.1